 Instructions

-- Taste and adjust season, if necessary; Cover, and continue simmering for 30 more minutes or until desired consistency.
-Turn the heat off and stir in cilantro and green onion.
-Serve the hot Locro with lime wedges and cooked yuca.
+- Finish and Serve: Simmer for 30 more minutes until the desired consistency is reached.
+Stir in cilantro and green onion.
+Serve with lime wedges and cooked yuca.

 Notes